 Trucks Should Use Caution When Backing Up

-If you have been injured by a truck as it was backing up, you might want to call Isaacs & Isaacs at 800-800-8888.
+If you have been injured by a truck as it was backing up, Darryl Isaacs – The Hammer – and the truck accident law firm at Isaacs & Isaacs are ready to review your case for free when you call 800-800-8888.
 Our experienced attorneys will help you obtain the compensation you need to pay bills while you are unable to work.
 We are available 24/7 in all 50 United States.

 It is important to obtain legal representation as quickly as possible after an accident for several reasons, including: